-I think the youth have more so impacted the word than the other way around.
+I think the youth have more so impacted the world than the other way around.
 Chicago has always been a tough place where the youth feel like they have to be the toughest.
 The word is just symbolic of how Chicago has been for a long time.
 However, I think some youth feel like they have to live up to the word.
 They think by being from Chicago they have to maintain a certain grit or street cred about themselves.
 BUT, one word didn’t change the dynamic of Chicago, the youth has been plagued with the same issues for many many years.

 WARDROBE STYLIST: SANKARA XASHA TURE

 Sankara Xasha Ture is a wardrobe stylist and costume designer whose goal is to show the world her thoughts through art and fashion.
-She feels that we as people all have a form of expression that must to be released.
+She feels that we as people all have a form of expression that must be released.
 “Anything that expresses your inner souls shall be revealed.”
 Sankara XT’s main focus is to style from the inside out, making anyone feel good about themselves from their inner spirit.

 Q: What have you sacrificed in order to follow your dreams?

 A: A major thing I gave up to follow my dreams was my education.
-I quit Howard University in 2011 and moved to NYC with literally a $1.35 in my pocket and a dream.
+I quit Howard University in 2011 and moved to NYC with literally $1.35 in my pocket and a dream.
 I end up living there for three years so dreams are possible.

 Q: What impact do you envision yourself having on the world of fashion?

 A: The only impact I want to have is daring people to be themselves.
 I feel that fashion is a form of expression and how one chooses to express it should be solely up to them.
-Even when I style, I become closer to my client and learn their personalities so that I can style them from the inside out.
+Even when I style, I become closer to my clients and learn their personalities so that I can style them from the inside out.